-JOSIE E. WELLS, M.D.
-(1878-1921)
+JOSIE E. WELLS, M.D. (c.
+1876-1921)

-Josie E. Wells, known by many of her contemporaries as the "Matron of Hubbard Hospital," was born on November 28, 1878, to John and Eliza Durant English in Mississippi, shortly after the end of Reconstruction.
+Josie E. Wells, known by many of her contemporaries as the "Matron of Hubbard Hospital," was born around 1876 to Berry and Eliza (Pierson) English in Mississippi, shortly after the end of Reconstruction.
 During the last decade of the nineteenth century, Wells moved to Nashville where she would-as a result of her work in the field of medicine, education, philanthropy, and the Colored Women's Club Movement-rise to become one of the most influential African American women in the history of Music City.
 Josie Wells flourished during a period in which Nashville's African American community groaned under the weight and restrictions placed upon their lives by Jim Crow, and she asserted and made a name for herself in areas historically dominated by men.